zhengliw/latte-dock-layouts/README.md

 Go to any dock/panel, click dock/panel settings, and then click the Latte icon (yep that's actually a button).

-In the next popping up window, click "Import" on the right-hand side of the window and choose the downloaded theme file.
+In the next popping up window, click "Import" on the right-hand side of the window and choose the downloaded layout file.

 # Latte dock is awesome.